DeepInDeeper/DeepLearningZeroToALL/README.md

 1.DL projects for some competitions(such as,ImageNet,Kaggle,AI challenger...)
 2.Make some notes about ML,DL
 3.Try to use diffrent frames (tensorflow，mxnet，pytorch)
+4. Add note to record some interview skills

 ## notes:
 >